With 'Captain Kirk' aboard, Blue Origin to return to 'space, the final frontier' | Technology

 With 'Captain Kirk' aboard, Blue Origin to return to 'space, the final frontier'

+"Forecasted winds at launch have subsided and weather currently looks good for Wednesday," Blue Origin added.
 The launch represents another crucial test of Blue Origin's technology as the company competes against billionaire-backed rivals - Elon Musk's SpaceX and Richard Branson's Virgin Galactic Holdings Inc - to attract customers willing to pay large amounts of money to experience the exhilaration of spaceflight.
-Demonstrating safety and lowering ticket costs are crucial in tapping a nascent space tourism market that, according to U.S. could reach an annual value of $3 billion in a decade.

-The three other crew members joining Shatner include Chris Boshuizen, a former NASA engineer; Glen de Vries, a clinical research entrepreneur; and Audrey Powers, a Blue Origin vice president and engineer.
+The three other crew members joining Shatner include: Chris Boshuizen, a former NASA engineer; Glen de Vries, a clinical research entrepreneur; and Audrey Powers https://www.blueorigin.com/news/shatner-powers-announced-ns18, a Blue Origin vice president and engineer.
 The company did not disclose how much any of the passengers had paid or whether any had been allowed to fly for free, though Shatner said Blue Origin approached him about taking the flight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)